Smirnova22/rsschool-cv/cv.md

 * Phone number: +359 885 195346
 * Email: smirnovaae@yahoo.com
 * [LinkedIn](https://www.linkedin.com/in/smirnova-anastasia/)

 *******

+#### About me
+I am a focused and resourceful people who strives to complete all tasks assigned to me  to the best of my abilities.
+I pay close attention to details provided to ensure that the task is completed accurately and efficiently.
+If I am unsure about any details, I am not afraid to ask for clarification to avoid any mistakes.

 ##### My hard skills
 1. HTML5
 2. CSS3